The IGLTA Foundation Fellowship Program

 Recipients will have the opportunity to attend the IGLTA Global Convention and other industry events, and gain valuable experience, network with industry leaders, and make meaningful connections that can last a lifetime.

-The IGLTA Foundation's fellowships aim to help LGBTQ+ individuals achieve their professional goals and contribute to the growth of the travel and tourism industry.
+The IGLTA Foundation's fellowships aim to help LGBTQ+ individuals from regions where LGBTQ+ infrastructure is not properly established and individuals who have not previously been able to attend an IGLTA convention or symposium to achieve their professional goals and contribute to the growth of the travel and tourism industry.
 To apply for these life-changing programs, please see the open applications below.

 Annual Fellowships